parallelbgls/Modbus.Net/README.md

 ### Version 1.3.8
 * Change Resx to appsettings.json, now you can set default params there (Complete - CORE ONLY)
-* Change ISpecialProtocolUnit to SpecialProtocolUnitAttribute (Complete)
+* Change ISpecialProtocalUnit to SpecialProtocalUnitAttribute (Complete)

 ### Version 1.3.9
 * Modbus Single Write for Coil and Reg (05 and 06) (Complete)